 Next, figure out how much you can afford to pay your affiliates.

-Your commission strategy is what determines the success of your affiliate marketing program – low commission rates might discourage affiliates from moving away from you, while offering higher rates might cut off your profit margin.
+Your commission strategy determines the success of your affiliate marketing program – low commission rates might discourage affiliates from moving away from you while offering higher rates might cut off your profit margin.

-So to make the affiliate program a win-win for both parties, you need to work on crafting a profitable commission strategy for you and your affiliates.
+So to make your affiliate marketing program a win-win for both parties, you need to work on crafting a profitable commission strategy for you and your affiliates.

 For eCommerce products, 8-10% of the product price is a generous commission fee.
 Still, it entirely depends on how much profit you can gain per sale after excluding the packaging, delivery fees, and others.

-For instance, if you are booking a profit of 25% per sale, you can easily afford to spend 10% of the order as affiliate commission.
-Similarly, for digital products like ebooks, plugins, software, the profit margin is usually very high; there, you can afford to pay 20-25% commission.
+For instance, if you book a profit of 25% per sale, you can easily afford to spend 10% of the order as an affiliate commission.
+Similarly, the profit margin for digital products like ebooks, plugins, and software is usually very high; there, you can afford to pay 20-25% commission.